Music and Dance

-Have students choose a song (maximum 2 min. per song), play a recording of it while showing slides, video clips, pictures from Web sites, etc. of the singer.
+Have students choose a song (maximum 2 min. per song), play a recording of it while showing images or video clips of the singer.

 Students who do not want to participate on stage can be involved in designing the program, props, scenery, lighting, and sound systems.
 Others can be part of the advertising committee.
 If students are to receive a grade, create your own rubric with specific areas such as preparation, originality, and performance.
-If no grades are involved, the audience can vote for their favorite performance in each category, and prizes can be awarded (donated CDs or gift certificates to local music stores) to the winners.
+If no grades are involved, the audience can vote for their favorite performance in each category, and prizes can be awarded to the winners.
 Emcees should introduce the various acts both in French and English.
 Involve people from outside the school such as parents, teachers form other districts, university colleagues or former students.
 Invite the local press and cable television to cover the evening.

 For teachers who are less ambitious, teaching in a small French department without colleagues to help, take some of the categories and use them in each class to put on the same type of variety show but on a smaller scale that you can take to local elementary schools.
 Here are some additional suggestions for activities to celebrate Music and Dance that can be done: